ctk21/zooneye/README.rst

 - optic_nerve_box_data.csv
 - cup_disk_data.csv
 - notch_haemorrhage_marks.csv

+It will also output a all_data.csv file which contains records that merge the above with one row per user/subject pair.

 The program works (see main function) in the following steps:

 - Load the Zooniverse CSV export data with Pandas